-- New Horizon has its Wafans., which come in three shapes: Aesir (short human-looking androids originally built for janitorial/sexbot purposes), Vanir (the first model built, looking like humans with a robotic flare), and Jotun (large, clearly artificial mechbeings).
-All three are human, all three come in both genders, and all three are fully functions.
+- New Horizon has its Wafans, which come in three shapes: Aesir (short human-looking androids originally built for janitorial/sexbot purposes), Vanir (the first models built, looking like humans with a robotic flare), and Jotun (large, clearly artificial mechbeings).
+All three are human, all three come in both genders, and all three are fully functional.
 Yes, even the Jotun...

 - In Wizardry 8, you can try to name RFS-81 (an android) as the "sacrifice" for a succubus.
 If attempted, the android will say, "RFS-81 model, 'Savant Trooper', does not possess required components to carry out order.
 Model RFS-99 required."
 Raises some questions about the hobbies of the Big Bad, doesn't it?

 - In The Sims 2 your Sim can have a relationship with a Servo if they want.
 If you have a later expansion pack, you can set robots as one of their turn-ons.